niclad/eece5640/hw2/p1/README.md

 Running the code follows a similar format as compiling.
 To run the default program, use `bash$ ./dining`.
 For the priority and time programs, run `bash$ ./priority` and `bash$ ./time`, respectively.

 ## Output
+Output shows the state of each philosopher as it changes.
+So a philosopher can be thinking, eating, or done eating (putting down the forks).

 An example output is presented below for an input of 5 philosophers:
 ```
 -bash-4.2$ ./dining